1. Know Your Tax Obligations

 - SMS message informing you to file

-If you do not receive any letter, income tax return or SMS by 15 Mar, you can check your filing requirements (55KB) or contact our Taxpayer Services Officer on 1800-356-8300 for assistance.
+If you do not receive any filing notification from IRAS by 15 Mar, you can check if you need to file an Income Tax Return by using the filing checker or contact us for assistance.

 When will my income be taxed?